kevinmcaleer/kevsrobots.com/source/micropython/16_repl.md

 ## The REPL

 MicroPython has an input and output console thats called the `REPL`, which stands for Read Evaluation Print Loop.
-This is because the `REPL` reads in commands, evaluates them, prints out the results and then loops back to the reading in stage.
+This is because the `REPL` `reads` in commands, `evaluates` them, `prints` out the results to the console and then `loops` back to the reading in stage.

 You will have noticed the `REPL` at the bottom of the screen, its where we see the output of all the code we've run so far.